peteroupc/CBOR-Java/api/com.upokecenter.util.ExtendedFloat.md

 Use EFloat from PeterO.Numbers/com.upokecenter.numbers.
  Use EFloat from PeterO.Numbers/com.upokecenter.numbers.
 * `static ExtendedFloat PositiveInfinity`<br>
+ Deprecated.
 Positive infinity, greater than any other number.
 * `static ExtendedFloat SignalingNaN`<br>
+ Deprecated.
 A not-a-number value that signals an invalid operation flag when it's passed as an argument to any arithmetic operation in arbitrary-precision binary float.
 * `static ExtendedFloat Ten`<br>